-3. The third party accessing the contract agrees to comply with all of the contract's terms, including third party's obligation concerning patient steerage;

-4. The contracting entity identifies, in writing or electronic form to the provider, all third parties in existence as of the date the contract is entered into, sold, leased or renewed;

-5. The contracting entity includes on its website a listing, updated no less frequently than every 90 days, identifying all third parties;

-6. The contracting entity requires each third party to identify the source of the discount on all remittance advices or explanations of payment under which a discount is taken, except this requirement shall not apply to electronic transactions mandated under the "Health Insurance Portability and Accountability Act of 1996," Pub.L.104-191;

-7. The contracting entity notifies the third party of the termination of a provider network contract no later than 30 days from the termination date with the contracting entity;

-8. A third party ceases its right to a provider's discounted rate as of the date of termination of the provider's contract with the contracting entity;

-9. The contracting entity delivers to participating providers a copy of the provider network contract relied on in the adjudication of a claim within 30 days after the date of a request from the provider.
+- 23. The third party accessing the contract agrees to comply with all of the contract's terms, including third party's obligation concerning patient steerage; - 34.
+The contracting entity identifies, in writing or electronic form to the provider, all third parties in existence as of the date the contract is entered into, sold, leased or renewed; - 45.
+The contracting entity identifies all third parties in existence in a list on its internet website that is updated at least once every 90 days includes on its website a listing, updated no less frequently than every 90 days, identifying all third parties; - 56.
+The contracting entity requires aeach third party to identify the source of the discount on all remittance advices or explanations of payment under which a discount is taken.
+This paragraph does not apply to electronic transactions mandated by the Health Insurance Portability and Accountability Act of 1996 (Public Law 104-191), except this requirement shall not apply to electronic transactions mandated under the "Health Insurance Portability and Accountability Act of 1996," Pub.L.104-191; - 67.
+The contracting entity notifies the third party of the termination of a provider network contract no later than 30 days from the termination date with the contracting entity; - 78.
+A third party's right to a provider's discounted rate ceases as of the termination date of the provider network contract.
+A third party ceases its right to a provider's discounted rate as of the date of termination of the provider's contract with the contracting entity; - 89.
+The contracting entity makes available a copy of the provider network contract relied on in the adjudication of a claim to a participating provider within 30 days of a request from the provider.
+The contracting entity delivers to participating providers a copy of the provider network contract relied on in the adjudication of a claim within 30 days after the date of a request from the provider.